SamsonMokaya/coding_assignment/README.md

 Algorithm

-## The algorithm for generating a random password follows these steps:
+## Random password generator algorithm:

     Initialization:
         The algorithm initializes an empty string to store the generated password.